stormchaserroleplaying/stormchaserRPG/Skills/Medicine/index.md

 ---

 # Medicine
-A medicine check lets you try to stabilize a dying companion or diagnose an illness.
+Medicine is a **Wisdom**-based skill that lets you try to stabilize a dying companion or diagnose an illness.

 ## Stabilise
 A medicine check lets you use your action to try to stabilize a dying creature.
 This requires a successful medicine check of **DC 15 + 5 for every death save the creature has failed**.